Nagda: Religion

-Food & Cuisines
+Food and cuisines

 Nagda has a variety of foods and cuisines.
 The city starts its day with tea, poha, jalebi, samosa, and kachori.
 The Ratlami Sev is a common snack often served with a meal and dinner.
 Dal-Baati-Churma is the food of the Malwa.
 It is commonly served at all festivities, including religious occasions, wedding ceremonies, and parties.
 "Dal-Baati", is a combination of two different food items - Dal (lentils), Baati.
 It is a typical Malwa dish.
 Dal is made of lentils and can be a little spicy.
 Baati baked or a grilled ball of wheat flour dough.
 Churma is made with small flaky pieces of Baati, ghee and sugar & is eaten like a dessert.
 Also Reveri is also famous dessert.

 Education

 Yash Public Senior Secondary School (YPSSS), founded in 1997, is a K-12 co-educational CBSE school located in Nagda.

 Fatima Convent Higher Secondary School (FCHSS) is located at Nagda Ujjain.
-The School has been recognized by Council for Indian School Certificate Examinations for a long time.
+It is the only ICSE affiliated school in the town.
+Owned by the Diocese of Ujjain.
+The school was established in 1970.

 The Aditya Birla Public School, Nagda was established as Grasim Vidya Mandir on 13 July 1970, under the aegis of Grasim Industries Ltd. The school was set up by Ghanshyam Dasji Birla to fulfill the need for quality education for the children of Grasim employees and the surrounding locality.
 The school is located at Nagda, (Ujjain district, M.P.) on the Delhi – Mumbai Train route.

 Aditya Birla Higher Secondary School [formerly known as Grasim Vidyalaya] is the Heritage School.
 It was established in 1953.
 Initially, the school was started in a small building with 58 students and 6 teachers.
 Today it has 2265 students and 87 teachers.

 Agoshdeep International Public school was established on 12 January 2005.
 It is now closed.

-Higher Education
+Higher education

 Most colleges in Nagda are affiliated with Vikram University.
 The city's most prominent college is Nagda Government College near Rupeta village.
 Other colleges are Shesh Shai college and Vardhaman college.